-Students who are absent 11 days or more due to an extended family trip, or any other reason other than the valid reasons listed herein, may be dropped from the school's enrollment.
-Upon return, and whenever possible, the student will be re-enrolled in the same class or classes he/she had been enrolled in prior to the extended absence.
+A student who is absent 15 consecutive days and cannot be located - or a student who refuses to return to school despite supportive services being offered - may be dropped from the school's enrollment.
+Upon return, and whenever possible, the student will be re-enrolled in the same class or classes they had been enrolled in prior to the extended absence.